Umuzi-org/tech-department/content/topics/python-specific/python-backend-dev-environment-setup/_index.md

 #### Installations

 Setting up your environment needs you to to install a bunch of stuff.
-A good programmer knows his stuff, knows what he's installing and doesn't just jump into code.
+A good programmer knows their stuff, knows what they are installing and doesn't just jump into code.
 You will need the following:

 - [VScode](https://code.visualstudio.com/docs/setup/linux): Visual Studio Code is an IDE developed by Microsoft for Windows, Linux and macOS.
 An integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.</br>
 An IDE normally consists of at least a source code editor, build automation tools, and a debugger.
 What makes an IDE so useful is the I: integrated.
 You could use just about anything for a development environment and many people use a variety of basic, individual programs in place of an IDE but an integrated environment gives you the ability to do everything in a single editor.